 - Visit the Roman aqueduct.
 It is found southeast of the Faith Camii and stretches for about 500 m.

 TransportationBeing a huge city Istanbul is also a major transit hub.
 You can book a flight into Istanbul Atatürk Airport (code: IST) from all the major airports in Europe and Asia.
 Prices tend to be competitive most of the year so it shouldn’t be hard to find a good deal.
 There is also the smaller Sabiha Gökçen International Airport (code: SAW), which handles much of the charter traffic as well as some of the new low-cost carriers.
-Check out Transportation in Turkey for more information on getting around once you're here.

 Photo credits: Darwinek